-Confused about voidable years and dead money in NFL contracts?
+Confused about what voidable years and dead money mean in terms of NFL contracts?
 Let us explain

 Void years, though, are hardly new.
 Some teams began using them on veterans in 2011 when the league and players reached a new collective bargaining agreement that created a wage scale for rookies.

 Teams like the Saints and Patriots have used them for quarterbacks Drew Brees and Tom Brady to create more immediate cap space.
 New Orleans twice reached new contract deals with Brees to push the void years back.
-But it was a void year that allowed Brady to become a free agent after the 2019 season — when it was written in, the expectation of most was Brady and the Pats would agree to a new deal before the void took effect — and eventually sign with Tampa Bay.
+But it was a void year that allowed Brady to become a free agent after the 2019 season and eventually sign with Tampa Bay.
+When it was written in, the expectation of most was Brady and the Patriots would agree to a new deal before the void took effect.

-Jason Fitzgerald of OvertheCap.com says that while void years can be enticing to try to win now, “In general, they usually end up hurting and leaving you with tons of dead money for players.
+Jason Fitzgerald of OvertheCap.com says that while void years can be enticing to try to win now, “in general, they usually end up hurting and leaving you with tons of dead money for players.
 That said, this year is unique because of the cap drop and almost everyone is using them because of it.’’

 “To the extent possible, they try to keep things clean,’’ Corry said of the Seahawks, meaning, they usually don’t push much money down the road.
 Of using void years now, Corry said, “I wouldn’t say it’s a good strategy.
 But it’s maybe more of necessary strategy this year with the cap dropping $15.7 million.’’